goharbor/harbor/docs/installation_guide.md

 #### _Managing lifecycle of Harbor when it's installed with Clair_

-When Harbor is installed with Clair_, an extra template file ```docker-compose.clair.yml``` is needed for docker-compose commands.
+When Harbor is installed with Clair, an extra template file ```docker-compose.clair.yml``` is needed for docker-compose commands.
 The docker-compose commands to manage the lifecycle of Harbor are:
 ```
 $ sudo docker-compose -f ./docker-compose.yml -f ./docker-compose.clair.yml [ up|down|ps|stop|start ]
 ```